November 21, 2024

 I think of three possibilities for helping your family:

 2. Therapy.
 If your family members are open to therapy, this would be a good option.
 The difference between mediation and therapy are, in part, are that it is generally longer-term and has the goal of developing insight and changing behaviors of the family members, as well as healing the relationships within the family.
 When people choose mediation instead of therapy, as a rule it is because some or all of the family members are not sufficiently committed, trusting or optimistic to enter into a therapeutic relationship with a therapist along with their family.
+In such cases, an addiction rehab clinic may provide the necessary environment for those in need of more structured support.
 For more information and guidance on maintaining your health, you can also check this helpful resource at www.insidecbd.net.

 I encourage you to keep trying and make it better, in whatever way you can.
 Daunting as the prospect of working it out is, even more daunting is living with ongoing separation, as I am sure you know.